agraef/midizap/README.md

 C0[] C0{-1,127}
 ~~~

-This translation may look a bit odd, but can be useful at times if the application interprets note inputs, e.g., as radio buttons, and may get confused by note-off messages.
+This translation may look a bit odd, but can be useful at times if the application interprets note inputs, e.g., as radio or toggle buttons, and may get confused by note-off messages.
 Note that it's impossible to do this kind of mapping with key or incremental data translations, because these don't allow you to suppress the note-off messages.

 Last but not least, you can also use a modulus of 1 to nullify the *remainder* instead, if you want to use the input value solely as an offset.
 For instance, here's how you can map controller values to note *numbers* (rather than velocities):